Storey7/AoC/README.md

 # Advent of Code 2020

 My solutions for the 2020 edition of [Advent of Code](!https://adventofcode.com/).
 All done using C++, mostly as a learning exercise.
-I think the amount of string parsing and list wrangling would make this a far better task for python, but its been an interesting challenge, and I've learned a lot.
+I think the amount of string parsing and list wrangling would make this a far better task for python, but it's been an interesting challenge, and I've learned a lot.

-I fell behind on day 16 due to Christmas madness, but I'm going back through them now and hope to have my 50 stars by 2021.
+I was doing each challenge daily until day 16, when Christmas took priority.
+I'll circle back to this and the other year's challenges throughout 2021.
+Hopefully by next year I'll have 300 stars.

 # Completed